arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. Run the Windows Store application.

-1. Create a new customer and notice the toast notification.
+1. Create a new customer ([Exercise 2 - Task 5](#Ex2Task5) instructs how to do this), and notice the toast notification.

     ![Toast notification](Images/toast-notification.png?raw=true "Toast notification")